DiaPer: End-to-End Neural Diarization with Perceiver-Based Attractors: Experimental Setup

 Part of the setup for DiaPer is shared with the baseline, namely the input features, the frame encoder configuration (except in experiments where the number of layers was changed), and the mechanism for determining attractor existence.

 Following standard practice with EEND models, the training scheme consists in training the model first on synthetic training data and then performing fine-tuning (FT) using a small development set of real data of the same domain as the test set.
 In the experiments with more than two speakers, a model initially trained on synthetic data with two speakers per recording is adapted to a synthetic set with a variable number of speakers and finally fine-tuned to a development set.
+We explored training directly on a set with a variable number of speakers and, as in our previous work~\cite{landini2023multi}, we observed that for the same training time the model would not reach the same performance as training on 2-speaker SC and then adapting to a variable number of speakers.
+While this does not mean that both approaches cannot reach the same performance, training on a large set with variable number of speakers is costly.
+From a practical perspective, training first on a 2-speaker set and then adapting to more speakers results in shorter training times.
+Nevertheless, other curriculum learning strategies could result in more overall efficient training pipelines for Diaper and all other EEND systems, which is something yet to be explored by the community.

 As clustering-based baseline, we utilize a VBx-based~\cite{landini2022bayesian} system in two flavors: 8\,kHz and 16\,kHz.
 Two VADs were used: Kaldi ASpIRE\footnote{\url{http://kaldi-asr.org/models/m4}} and pyannote's.
 The best one of the two was chosen for each dataset based on performance on the development set.
 To handle overlap, the OSD from pyannote~\cite{Bredin2020} is run and the second speakers are assigned heuristically~\cite{otterson2007efficient} (closest in time speaker).
 For results on AMI, Callhome and DIHARD 2, the hyperparameters of VBx were the same as those used in \cite{landini2022bayesian}.
-For the other sets, discriminative VBx (DVBx)~\cite{klement2023discriminative} was used to find optimal hyperparameters automatically.
+For the other sets, discriminative VBx (DVBx)~\cite{klement2024discriminative} was used to find optimal hyperparameters automatically.